NachiketBa/Generative-AI-for-RL/README.md

 ## What this is

 Real-world landing trajectories for the Mars Lander are difficult to collect owing to cost, labor and time considerations resulting in the availability of only a limited set of real-world trajectories.
 This project fits two VAE models to those small datasets and uses them to generate 1000 new synthetic samples for different wind conditions.
-This data can then be used for a BC and BBPO based RL algorithm for policy extraction and improvement.
+This data can then be used for a BC and BPPO based RL algorithm for policy extraction and improvement.

 Two models are implemented: